Anomaly, class division, and decoupling in income dynamics: Heterogeneous BM model in 1D ring

-For a perfectly assortative ability configuration, $\mathcal{A}_{\max}$, the situation is more complicated.
-For this case, $\rho(x,t)$ is not unimodal.
-The distribution can be roughly divided into three parts: (1) a peak around the first mode (head), (2) between the two peaks (intermediate/body), and (3) near the second peak (tail).
-To see more precisely how many samples exist between the two peaks, we plot the y-axis in a logarithmic scale, and surprisingly, we find that the $x$ samples between the two peaks follow an uniform distribution, with most of them belonging to the $\alpha_-$ group.
-For $\mathcal{A}_{\max}$, $\rho_{\alpha-\Delta\alpha}(x)$ and $\rho_{\alpha+\Delta\alpha}(x)$ are asymmetric over $x$, whereas, for $\mathcal{A}_{\min}$, they are symmetric.
-The double logarithmic scaled plot shows the intermediate region, where the power-law decay of $\rho(c)\sim A c^{-1}$ with a constant $A$.
-This is a natural consequence of the distribution transformation formula, $\rho(c)=\rho(x)|dx/dc|=A|d(\ln{c})/dc|=Ac^{-1}$.
-Our main hypothesis to explain the regional separation of the distribution function is that a field exponent $\eta$ is a function of the agent's position $n$ in the network.
+Let $\rho(x),\rho_{\alpha_-}(x)$, and $\rho_{\alpha_+}(x)$ be the probability density functions of $x$ for the entire, the lower and higher $\alpha$ groups, respectively.
+For a perfectly disassortative growth rate configuration with $\mathcal{A}_{\min}$, $\rho_{\alpha_-}(x)$ and $\rho_{\alpha_+}(x)$ overlap almost perfectly each other, and the overall distribution is almost the same as that in the BM model.
+Therefore, $\rho(c,t;\mathcal{A}_{\min})\sim{\rm Lognormal}(\mu_t,\sigma_t^2)$.
+For a perfectly assortative growth rate configuration with $\mathcal{A}_{\max}$, both of $\rho_{\alpha_\pm}(x)$ do not overlap almost perfectly each other.
+For this case, $\rho(x,t)$ can be roughly divided into three regions: (1) \textit{Head} -- the first peak; (2) \textit{Body} -- the middle part between the first and second peaks; (3) \textit{Tail} -- the second peak.
+In Fig.~\ref{Amax}~(a)-(c), we observe more precisely how many samples exist between the two peaks.
+Surprisingly, we find that the samples of $x$ between the two peaks follow a uniform distribution, where most of them belong to the $\alpha_-$ group.
+It implies that for the case of $\mathcal{A}_{\max}$, $\rho_{\alpha_-}(x)$ and $\rho_{\alpha_+}(x)$ are asymmetric over $x$, whereas for the case of $\mathcal{A}_{\min}$, they are symmetric.
+In Fig.~\ref{Amax}~(c), the double logarithmic scaled plots show that the body region follows a power-law of $\rho(c)\sim A c^{-1}$, where $A$ is a constant.
+This is a natural consequence of the distribution transformation formula: $\rho(c)=\rho(x)|dx/dc|=A|d(\ln{c})/dc|=Ac^{-1}$.
+Our hypothesis in the regional separation of the distribution function is that the field exponent $\eta$ depends on the positional index of a node $n$.